 You may also want to check out these topics given below!

-What is the difference between Magma and Lava?
+What is the Difference between Magma and Lava?

-|The molten rock that is present beneath the surface of the earth is termed as Magma.||The molten liquid that gets erupted out of the surface of the Earth is termed as Lava.
-Lava is also referred to as Liquid Magma.|
+|The molten rock that is present beneath the surface of the earth is termed as Magma.||The molten liquid that gets erupted out of the surface of the Earth is termed as lava.
+Lava is also referred to as liquid magma.|

-|The temperature of Magma is slightly hotter and ranges from 1300-2400 degrees Fahrenheit.||The temperature of Lava is slightly colder and ranges between 1300-2200 degrees Fahrenheit.|
+|The temperature of magma is slightly hotter and ranges from 1300 to 2400 degrees Fahrenheit.||The temperature of lava is slightly colder and ranges between 1300-2200 degrees Fahrenheit.|

-|The word Magma has its origins from Ancient Greek.||The word Lava has its origins from the Italian Language.|
+|The word magma has its origins in Ancient Greek.||The word lava has its origins in the Italian Language.|

 |Magma takes much longer to cool, as it is located underground, which leads to the creation of gigantic crystals||Lava has the property of cooling much quicker than magma.
 This leads to lava sometimes crystallising into a glass|

 Thus, these were the key differences between lava and magma.
 If you liked this article and would like to read more, download the BYJU’S app today!